Applying for a patent

-Yes, it is possible.
+Yes.
 The threshold for granting preliminary injunctions varies from court to court.
 However, the standard of proof is generally lower than that in proceedings on the merits.
 Additional means of proof (eg, sworn affidavits) are admissible.

 The patent owner must show that the patent has been infringed and that the matter is urgent (ie, that awaiting a decision on the merits is not justified).

-The patent owner must initiate the preliminary injunction proceedings without undue delay upon positive knowledge of the patent infringement (ie, it must show that it has taken appropriate measures to obtain a speedy decision).
+The patent owner must initiate the preliminary injunction proceedings without undue delay on positive knowledge of the patent infringement (ie, it must show that it has taken appropriate measures to obtain a speedy decision).
 The case law varies from court to court regarding what constitutes an undue delay.
-In general, if the preliminary injunction proceedings commence within four to six weeks following knowledge of the infringement, there is no undue delay.
+In general, if the preliminary injunction proceedings commence within four to six weeks following knowledge of the infringement; there is no undue delay.

 How are issues around infringement and validity treated in your jurisdiction?

 In general, Germany has a bifurcated system (ie, a patent’s validity cannot be challenged in the infringement proceedings).
 Defendants in infringement proceedings will usually initiate a nullity action against the relevant patent before the Federal Patent Court in Munich, which has sole jurisdiction over validity attacks after the opposition period has expired.

 In an infringement proceeding, the defendant may request a stay of the proceedings until the Federal Patents Court has decided on the validity of the disputed patent.
 The threshold is extremely high and such requests are successful in only 5% to 10% of cases.
 New prior art which has not been considered in the grant proceedings or possible prior opposition proceedings must usually be presented.